Living in Corbridge

 The slight softening in prices may present an opportunity for buyers who have been waiting on the sidelines.
 Price corrections in desirable areas like Corbridge tend to be temporary, particularly where transport links and school quality remain strong.

-For context, the most affordable areas in North East have median prices around £148k, while the most expensive areas reach £388k.
-Corbridge sits in the middle of this range.
+For context, the most affordable areas in North East have median prices around £125k, while the most expensive areas reach £345k.
+Corbridge sits towards the upper end of this range.

 What types of property are available?
 At this price level, buyers can access a range of property types including flats, terraced houses, and some semi-detached homes.
 This makes the area attractive to both first-time buyers and young families.